Warns of strict compliance with Covid-19 protocols

 By Alex Enumah

-As part of activities to commence the 2020/21 legal year, the Chief Justice of Nigeria (CJN), Justice Ibrahim Muhammad, will on Monday December 14, administer oath on 72 legal practitioners recently elevated to the prestigious rank of Senior Advocate of Nigeria (SAN).
+As part of activities to commence the 2020/21 new legal year, the Chief Justice of Nigeria (CJN), Justice Ibrahim Muhammad, will on Monday, December 14, administer oath on 72 legal practitioners recently elevated to the prestigious rank of Senior Advocate of Nigeria (SAN).

-The event, which will hold at the main courtroom of the Supreme Court, will be in strict compliance with the Covid-19 protocols, according to a statement by the Director of Information, Supreme Court, Dr Festus Akande.
+The event which will hold at the main courtroom of the Supreme Court, will be in strict compliance with the Covid-19 protocols, according to a statement by the Director Information, Supreme Court, Dr Festus Akande.

-“However, in strict adherence to the Covid-19 protocol, spouses and friends of the 72 newly appointed SANs will not be allowed into the vourtroom as was done in the past.
+“However, in strict adherence to the Covid-19 protocol, spouses and friends of the 72 newly appointed senior advocates will not be allowed into the courtroom as was done in the past.
 Similarly, the number of dignitaries and other stakeholders will equally be limited as crowd will not be allowed inside the courtroom.

-He added that others can still watch the ceremony live from the comfort of their homes or offices, through social media platforms such as YouTube, Twitter, Instagram, Facebook, Zoom and others.
+He added that others their can still watch the ceremony live from the comfort of their homes or offices, through social media platforms such as YouTube, Twitters, Instagram, Facebook, Zoom and others.

-“The Honourable Chief Justice of Nigeria will, as usual, give the state of the judiciary address and also present the score card of the Supreme Court in the out gone legal year, while keeping the nation abreast of the developments in the Nigerian Judiciary,” he stated.
+“The Honourable Chief Justice of Nigeria will, as usual, give the state of the judiciary address and also present the score card of the Supreme Court in the outgone legal year, while keeping the nation abreast of the developments in the Nigerian judiciary”, he added.